-The fast acquire circuit attempts to boost the output current when the phase difference between the divided-down LO, i.e., f{LO} , and the divided-down reference frequency, i.e., f{REF} , exceeds the threshold determined by the LOFA register.
-The LOFA register specifies a divisor for the f{REF} signal that determines the period (T) of this divided-down clock.
+The fast acquire circuit attempts to boost the output current when the phase difference between the divided-down LO (that is, $f{\rm LO}$) and the divided-down reference frequency (that is, $f{\rm REF}$) exceeds the threshold determined by the LOFA register.
+The LOFA register specifies a divisor for the $f{\rm REF}$ signal that determines the period (T) of this divided-down clock.
 This period defines the time interval used in the fast acquire algorithm to control the charge pump current.

-Assume for the moment that the nominal charge pump current is at its lowest setting, i.e., LOI = 0, and denote this minimum current by I_0 .
+Assume that the nominal charge pump current is at its lowest setting (LOI = 0), and denote this minimum current by I_0 .
 When the output pulse from the phase comparator exceeds T, the output current for the next pulse is $2I_0$.
 When the pulse is wider than 2T, the output current for the next pulse is $3I_0$, and so forth, up to eight times the minimum output current.
-If the nominal charge pump current is more than the minimum value, i.e., LOI > 0, the preceding rule is only applied if it results in an increase in the instantaneous charge pump current.
-If the charge pump current is set to its lowest value (LOI = 0) and the fast acquire circuit is enabled, the instantaneous charge pump current will never fall below $2I_0$ when the pulsewidth is less than T. Thus, the charge pump current when fast acquire is enabled is given by
+If the nominal charge pump current is more than the minimum value (LOI > 0), the preceding rule is only applied if it results in an increase in the instantaneous charge pump current.
+If the charge pump current is set to its lowest value (LOI = 0) and the fast acquire circuit is enabled, the instantaneous charge pump current never falls below $2I_0$ when the pulse width is less than T. Thus, the charge pump current when fast acquire is enabled is given by instantaneous charge pump current is less than that available for a LOFA value of LOR/16.
+Similarly, a smaller value for LOFA decreases T, making more current available for the same phase difference.
+In other words, a smaller value of LOFA enables the synthesizer to settle faster in response to a frequency hop than a large LOFA value.
+Take care to choose a value for LOFA that is large enough (values greater than 4 are recommended) to prevent the loop from oscillating back and forth in response to a frequency hop.

-$$I{PUMP-FA} = I_0 \times [1 = Max(1, LOI, Pulsewidth/T)]$$ (4)
+$$I{PUMP-FA} = I_0 \times [1 = Max(1, LOI, Pulse\ Width/T)]$$ (4)